ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 #### Display

-- **Bloom**, a separate toggle for bloom
 - **Definition**, toggle the old fuzzy look from consoles
 - **Console Gamma**, restores contrasted look from consoles
-- **Tone Mapping**, prevents highlights from being blown out
-- **Extended Sunlight Reach**, allows sunlight to reach surfaces that it couldn't before, and increases cloud shading
+- **Motion Blur**, a separate toggle for motion blur with several intensity levels
 - **Depth of Field**, controls how intense the distant blur is during gameplay and whether it's enabled in cutscenes
-- **Motion Blur**, a separate toggle for motion blur with several intensity levels
 - **Tree Lighting**, offers "PC", "PC" with some improvements ("PC+") and "Console" style tree lighting
 - **Tree Alpha**, toggle between PC and Console alpha test reference for trees
+- **Bloom**, a global toggle for bloom
 - **Screen Filter**, an option to change color filters in the main game and episodes
 - **Distant Lights**, toggle for integrated [Project2DFX](https://thirteenag.github.io/p2dfx)